j3soon/omni-nerf-extension/README.md

 This project has been made possible through the support of [ElsaLab][elsalab] and [NVIDIA AI Technology Center (NVAITC)][nvaitc].

 Special thanks to [@tigerpaws01](https://github.com/tigerpaws01) for the initial implementation of the NeRF renderer backend and PyGame viewer.
+This project wouldn't have come to light if it weren't for his early contributions.
 Fun fact: this project was initiated during one of our dinner conversation.

 I would also like to thank the NeRF Study Group members, [@muyishen2040](https://github.com/muyishen2040), [@AndreaHsu](https://github.com/AndreaHsu), [@Howardkhh](https://github.com/Howardkhh), and [VickyHuang1113](https://github.com/VickyHuang1113).
-Many insights are taken from the [DriveEnv-NeRF project](https://github.com/muyishen2040/DriveEnvNeRF).
+Numerous insights and experiences have been gained through the collaboration on the [DriveEnv-NeRF project](https://github.com/muyishen2040/DriveEnvNeRF), which has significantly accelerated the development process of this project.

 For a complete list of contributors to the code of this repository, please visit the [contributor list](https://github.com/j3soon/OmniIsaacGymEnvs-UR10Reacher/graphs/contributors).